-Timothy Mohan is a restructuring and bankruptcy senior counsel in Foley & Lardner's Denver office.
-He represents debtors, secured creditors, official committees of unsecured creditors, purchasers of assets, investors, and other stakeholders in a broad range of restructuring matters, including: chapter 11 cases, state receiverships, out-of-court workouts, acquisitions, and liquidations.
+Timothy (Tim) Mohan is a restructuring and bankruptcy litigator who represents debtors, secured creditors, official committees of unsecured creditors, purchasers of assets, investors, and other stakeholders in a broad range of restructuring matters, including Chapter 11 cases, state receiverships, out-of-court workouts, acquisitions, and liquidations.

 Tim advises debtors and creditors in out-of-court processes and in-court restructurings across a broad range of industries, such as energy, oil and gas, manufacturing, and retail.

 - Represented Brazos Electric Power Cooperative, Inc. as special counsel in their Chapter 11 bankruptcy case in the Southern District of Texas in the resolution of over one billion in rejection damage and natural gas claims.

 - Represented Stein Mart, Inc. and its debtors in the liquidation of the retailer’s businesses in the United States Bankruptcy Court for the Middle District of Florida.

 - Assisted Hooper Holmes, Inc. (Provant) and its domestic subsidiaries, a publicly traded health and wellness company, in their Chapter 11 cases.
 Foley was the recipient of the Turnaround Atlas Award for Small Market Special Situation M&A Deal of the Year for its work in selling substantially all of Provant’s assets through a value-maximizing section 363 sale.